VaclavZahradnik/search-react/README.md

 Optionaly, you can run search-crawler independently or not at all.

 ## Search engine example frontend

+This repository contains frontend for the search engine example.
+It is written with modern frontend technologies such as react hooks, emotion and react-bootstrap.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).